 Nature-based methods of utilization tap into photosynthetic processes.
 Plants and plant-like organisms (e.g., microalgae) consume carbon dioxide and can be used as the basis for carbon-neutral biofuels.
 Plus, just as Flint’s invention produces an abundance of airborne food in Cloudy with a Chance of Meatballs, agricultural yields (albeit on the ground) can be boosted by treating fields with biochar, a byproduct of biofuel synthesis.

 While researchers have suggested that different utilization methods will offer different magnitudes of emissions reduction, an effective strategy will likely employ multiple tools in the carbon dioxide utilization toolbox, selected based on the needs and resources of a given location.
-Pieces of this puzzle are increasingly coming to light, such as a start-up that has demonstrated the generation of jet fuel from carbon dioxide.
+Pieces of this puzzle are increasingly coming to light, such as a women-led start-up that has demonstrated the generation of jet fuel from carbon dioxide.

 Carbon dioxide utilization doesn’t risk spaghetti tornadoes or other food-related weather events, but challenges to its implementation do exist.
 Electroreduction (and other catalytic methods) require robust energy inputs since carbon dioxide is extremely stable and thus reluctant to undergo chemical reactions.
 As a result, it is crucial that energy used in these processes be derived from renewable sources, particularly as utilization efforts are scaled up.

 The United States recognizes the need to explore myriad solutions to achieve our goal of limiting global temperature increase to 1.5 degrees Celsius and reaching net-zero emissions by 2050.
-The State Department is working with allies and partners to advance technological climate solutions, such as carbon capture and utilization, and the Interagency is and research that seeks to transform carbon waste streams into value-added products.
-Diplomatic and programming efforts support women and girls as they pursue opportunities in science, technology, engineering, and mathematics fields and help women access climate-relevant sectors, including and .
+The State Department is working with allies and partners to advance technological climate solutions, such as carbon capture and utilization, and the Interagency is conducting and funding research that seeks to transform carbon waste streams into value-added products.
+Diplomatic and programming efforts support women and girls as they pursue opportunities in science, technology, engineering, and mathematics fields and help women access climate-relevant sectors, including renewable energy and construction .

 Flint Lockwood should consider transforming a different greenhouse gas the next time he creates a physics-defying invention.
 Where could carbon dioxide utilization appear in your life?